 Upload a video for which you want to enable autogenerated captions.
 If the video is already uploaded, go to the Edit video page.

-In the Details section, select a language from the drop-down box.
+In the Details section, select a supported language.

-On the Options tab, select to autogenerate a caption file.
+On the Options tab, set Autogenerate captions to On.

 Upload a custom caption file

-You can't upload a caption file if you have selected Autogenerate a caption file.
-Uncheck this option if you want to upload a caption file.
+You can't upload a caption file if you have set Autogenerate captions to On.
+To upload a caption file, set this to Off.